 Some Useful Tools

 Check out things like TweetDeck, socialoomph and other websites that help schedule tweets for the future.
 Don’t be annoying and don’t be spammy and you’ll be able to grow your followers and fan base on twitter and market your music effectively.
+Distributors like Tunecore and Distrokid also have social tools that can help you manage things.

 Do you have any interesting tips for using twitter to promote your music?
 Share them below.
 And if you found this post useful, please like it on facebook, tweet it or share it!